|

-Thinking of Studying Communication, Media or
+Thinking of Studying Communication, Media,

 Corporate

-Communications, Event Planning,
+Communications, Event Planner,

-Video Production, Theatre
+Video Production,

-Advertising, Business Management, Educator,
+Advertising Department staff, Business Management, Educator,

-Actor, Government
+Government

 Agency Information Offices, Human Resources, Entrepreneur.....

-These are a few of the different
+These are a few of the different career paths

 look at our longer list of some career

-possibilities for a CATA major.
-If you are interested in
+possibilities for a COMM major.

-The Department of Communication and
+The Department of Communication

-Communication and Theatre, that encompass three topical areas:
+a major that encompass three topical areas:

-Communication, Media and Theatre.
+Interpersonal/Organizational Communication.
 In addition to coursework, internships

 will learn the interrelationship of elements involved in all successful